 Note: The driver function underlying this method is marked for eventual deprecation and may be replaced in a future CUDA release.

 callback – Callback function with arguments (stream, status, arg).

-arg – User data to be passed to the callback function.
+arg – Optional user data to be passed to the callback function.

 A context manager that waits for all commands in this stream to execute and commits any pending memory transfers upon exiting the context.